 Have fun with ties – the more flamboyant, the better.
 Vintage 1940s ties can still be widely purchased, so go hunting for silk, rayon, or wool options.
 Ties of this period can be a little shorter as men wore their trousers higher than they do today.
 It was usual practice for the tie to sit around two inches above the waistband.

 Hand-painted ties were in high demand, featuring all manner of crazy things from animals to exotic foliage and skyscrapers.
 Even pin-up girls adorned the tie.
 If you have a particular hobby, why not try to find a tie that carries this theme?
 Learn about men’s tie history here.
-Shop for new ties in classic prints that were popular in the 1940s.
+Shop for 1940s vintage ties.

 1940s Men’s Belt or Suspenders

-Although first introduced in 1917, men didn’t start wearing belts until the 1930s.
+Although first introduced in 1917, men didn’t start wearing belts with suits until the 1930s.
 During the war years, belts were replaced with button on suspenders as the leather was too precious.
 After the war, belts made a return and actually increased in popularity after being widely worn in the military.
 Belts also became more popular as pants were more fitted at the waist.
-Shop men’s suspenders.
+Learn more about men’s 1940s belts and suspenders.

 1940s Men’s Pocket Square

 A pocket square adds a lovely flash of style to a 1940s men’s suit.
 If you’re aiming for a war time look, I would avoid silk pocket squares as this delicate material was in short supply during this time.
 Rayon pocket squares are an excellent option.